 It had to happen.

-After the overwhelming success of the DF64, it was just a matter of time before somebody would make an even larger version of one of last year’s most popular grinders.
+After the overwhelming success of the DF64, it was just a matter of time before somebody would make an even larger version.

 The DF83 grinder at a glance